WebAssembly/spec/ml-proto/README.md

 ## What Next?

-* TODOs: unsigned and accurate float32 arithmetics.

-* Tests.

-* Growable memory.

-* Module imports.
+* Binary format as input and output.

 * Compilation to JS/asm.js.

-* Binary format as input or output?